jasalinasjr/ctrlesc.xyz/_posts/2023-5-29-debug(self).md

 - build exploits for the vulnerabilities that I find.
 - profit.

-## // eof >
+### // eof >

-i think it is important to remind myself as well; if you treat things as work, you will find yourself resisting and not getting anything done.
+i think it is important to remind myself as well; if you treat things as work, you will find yourself resisting it and not getting anything done. instead, treat it as a journey for knowledge.